carlpaolino/MeetInMiddle/README.md

-# MeetHalfway - iOS App
+# Meet Me In The Middle - iOS App

 An iOS app that helps groups meet in the middle by computing fair travel times and recommending high-rated venues/activities that match each person's profile.